The weather was freaking spectacular today.

 Frost and fog early on gave way to a gloriously sunny afternoon: the autumn foliage here in the Hudson Valley has never been more beautiful.
 At sunset, the thinnest imaginable crescent moon hung in the sky, illuminating clouds that looked like wisps of smoke.

-I wish I could have bottled it all up to enjoy a few months from now…just like this pear liqueur.
+I wish I could have bottled it all up to enjoy a few months from now…just like this homemade pear liqueur.

-You’re supposed to allow the pears to rest in the liquid for a month, then strain them out and wait another six before drinking it…such torture!
+You’re supposed to allow the pears to rest in the liquid for a month, then strain them out and wait for another six before drinking it…such torture!
 I believe I only held out for 3 months total last time (since I wanted to give a few little jars of it to friends as holiday gifts), but it was still great.

 Do your best to wait as long as you can…the end result will be a smooth and sweet adults-only treat imbued with the essence of pear.
 This liqueur goes down easy so do keep in mind there’s a fair amount of alcohol in here: it’s potent!

-Homemade Pear Liqueur Recipe
+Homemade Pear Liqueur

-*zest from 1 organic lemon
+- zest from 1 organic lemon

-2. Strain the pears out by pouring through a fine-mesh sieve (or use cheesecloth).
+- Strain the pears out by pouring through a fine-mesh sieve (or use cheesecloth).
 Transfer strained liquid into new sterilized glass jar(s) and and allow to rest undisturbed for another 6 months.

-3. Strain out any additional sediment through cheesecloth before pouring into sterilized jars one last time.
+- Strain out any additional sediment through cheesecloth before pouring into sterilized jars one last time.